shuvamoyadon/Statistics_And_ML-DL/stats/basic/chap1.md

       Descriptive: Descriptive statistics helps to describe a raw data using summary statistics, graphs, and tables.
               Example: When we interest the average score of all students with the distribution test score.
 We can create graph to visualize the data.

-      Three forms of descriptive statistics:
+      Three forms of descriptive statistics:\n
-             *Summary statistics - Helps to summarize the data
+          1a.
+Summary statistics - Helps to summarize the data
                        a.
 Measures of central tendency : It describe the center of a dataset.
 Ex: Mean and Median
 		       b.
 Measure of dispersion : It describes how the data are dispersed or spreaded.
 Ex: Range,Standard deviation,variance,interquartile range.